trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 {% include image.html file="image27.png" %}

 {% include tip.html content="***Don't Care About Plausible Deniability, how about a work profile and personal profile?***<br><br>
-*We get that there will be some users who think the idea of having a second hidden profile is awesome and others will be be like meh, I don't want or need that.
-That is fine and you can still get value out of having the second profile.
+*We get that there will be some users who think the idea of having a second hidden profile is awesome and others will not want or need it.
+You can still get value out of having the second profile.
 Using the second profile you can have up to 24 unique accounts set up instead of 12.
-For example, if you wanted to set up all of your personal accounts under the main profile and all of the work accounts under the hidden profile that would be fine.
-You can get creative and use the other profile for whatever you want.*" %}
+For example, you could set up all of your personal accounts under the main profile and all of the work accounts under the hidden profile.
+You can get creative and use the other profile for whatever you want or not use it at all.*" %}

 {% include tip.html content="***Forget your PIN?***<br><br>
 If you lose or forget your PIN then a factory default must be completed on your OnlyKey before you can set a new PIN.
 This wipes all of your sensitive information and allows you to go through the Initial Setup again to configure a new OnlyKey PIN.
 To perform a factory default you have two options: